crazyhouse33/kvhf/README.md

 (pre-commit) generate.bash
 ```
 #### 2 Prevent Misuage of Labels
-(pre-commit) kvhfutils --actualized per\_commit\_resume
+(pre-commit) kvhfutils --actualized per\_commit\_resume --required-length 1

 This will check that the label of the file is existing and not the same as the previous commit one (Will ask you to input a label name if you did not do it in generate).
-This will also check than the file incremented by one iteration only (ie the maximum size of the keys incremented by 1)
+This will also check than each key is of lenght 1

 #### 3 Accumulate Resume
 ```bash
 (pre-commit) kvhfutils -o accumulator.kvhf  --historic-merge accumulator.kvhf per\_commit\_resume
 ```

 This save the need to extract the whole history each time you want to plot it.
 This must be one of the last pre-commit action because if this is executed and a latter action fail, your hkvf file will be polluted with an additional erronous commit.
-However this error will be detected by the -a option.
+However this error will be detected by the --required-lenght option

 ## Tricks